KYO Sensu (Folding Fans)

-Folding fans date back to the beginning of the Heian period (794-1185).
-It is thought that the first ones were shaped very much like the fans we know today but they were made out of several thin leaves of wood tied together.
-These fans were called hi-ogi because they were made out of hinoki or Japanese cypress (Chamaecyparis obtusa).
+Folding fans date back to the beginning of the Heian era (794-1185).
+It is thought that they were shaped like today’s fans but were made of several thin pieces of wood tied together.
+These fans were called hi-ogi because they were made using hinoki or Japanese cypress.

-Paper and bamboo fans were made and exported to China in the 13th century.
-These fans found their way to Europe where they became the blue print for western fans.
-European fans were then imported back into Japan and the silk fan was born.
+Paper and bamboo fans were exported to China in the 13th century.
+These fans later found their way to Europe where they became the blueprint for Western folding fans.
+These fans, in turn, were imported to Japan and led to creation of the silk fan.

-These small pieces of craftwork are the direct result of great craftsmanship using paper and bamboo, both well tested materials.
-The beauty of Kyo Sensu is, however, much more than just skin deep.
-They are also wonderful to hold, have a wonderful texture and are highly practical into the bargain.
-A number of different fans are made including ones used on formal occasions, ""performers"" fans and some that are purely made for decoration.
-All new fans should be opened and closed gently until the folds are properly established.
+Kyoto folding fans are the product of expertly crafted paper and bamboo.
+However, their beauty is more than skin deep.
+They also have a smooth texture and are wonderful to hold.
+Today, a wide variety of fans are produced, including ones for formal occasions, for performances and for decoration.
+New fans should be opened and closed gently until their folds are properly established.

 How to make

-In the case of general paper fans, decorative elements such as gold leaf, gold dust, printed figures, etc., are applied to the washi paper used for the fan surface which is then creased with the help of a folding mold based on the number of spokes to be used.
-Next, small fissures are created in the paper for the fan spokes to go through and the middle spoke, to which glued has been attached, is inserted.
-Finally, the spokes on both ends, called ribs, are glued to the paper.
+For ordinary paper fans, various decorative elements, including gold leaf, gold dust and printed images, are applied to washi paper, which is then creased with the help of a folding mold selected according to the number of ribs to be used.
+Next, small openings are created in the paper for the ribs to go through, and the middle rib, to which glued has been attached, is inserted.
+Finally, the remaining ribs are glued to the paper on both ends.